-In addition, the following measure would further mitigate and minimize impacts on special-status wildlife species by removing nonnative plant species that would compete for the same habitat, and would provide ongoing monitoring and reporting of the WCP; BIO-MM#55: Prepare and Implement a Weed Control Plan.
+In addition, the following measure would further mitigate and minimize impacts on special-status wildlife species by removing nonnative plant species that would compete for the same habitat, and would provide ongoing monitoring and reporting of the WCP:

+• BIO-MM#55: Prepare and Implement a Weed Control Plan

 Potential adverse impacts, such as electrocution and train strikes/collisions, could occur on wildlife species.
 These are of particular concern for Fully Protected species such as the California condor and the blunt-nosed leopard lizard, because "take" of these species cannot be authorized.
-Per the APLIC guidance, the catenary system would avoid electrocution with a design that ensures a minimum safe distance between the conductors of 83 inches horizontal and 52 inches vertical (APLIC 2006, 2012).
-Additionally, exclusionary fencing would be permanently installed along any portion of the permanent right-of-way that is adjacent to natural habitats (e.g., alkali desert scrub, annual grassland) and would be enhanced with a barrier (e.g., fine mesh fencing) that extends at least 12 inches below ground and 12 inches aboveground to prevent blunt-nosed leopard lizard from accessing the right-of-way in order to reduce the potential for mortality to a low probability.

-Therefore, mitigation measures are designed to prevent such impacts resulting from operation of the B-P Build Alternatives.
-These measures are: BIO-MM#36, BIO-MM#42, BIO-MM#44, BIO-MM#45, BIO-MM#50, BIO-MM#53, BIO-MM#64, BIO-MM#67, BIO-MM#71, BIO-MM#73, BIO-MM#76, BIO-MM#77, BIO-MM#78, BIO-MM#83, BIO-MM#85, and BIO-MM#87.
+Per the APLIC guidance, phased conductors would be designed a minimum of 10 feet apart in order to reduce the potential for California condor collision to a low probability.
+Additionally, exclusionary fencing would be permanently installed along any portion of the permanent right-ofway that is adjacent to natural habitats (e.g., alkali desert scrub, annual grassland) and would be enhanced with a barrier (e.g., fine mesh fencing) that extends at least 12 inches below ground and 12 inches aboveground to prevent blunt-nosed leopard lizard from accessing the right-of-way in order to reduce the potential for mortality to a low probability.
+Therefore, several mitigation measures are designed to prevent such impacts resulting from operation of the B-P Build Alternatives.
+These measures are: BIO-MM#16, BIO-MM#36, BIO-MM#42, BIO-MM#44, BIO-MM#45, BIO-MM#47, BIO-MM#50, BIO-MM#53, BIO-MM#56, BIO-MM#67, BIO-MM#71, BIO-MM#73, BIO-MM#76, BIO-MM#77, and BIO-MM#78.
 These measures would avoid or mitigate impacts through restoration, enhancement, and/or preservation methods during O&M activities.
 The Authority would use these avoidance and minimization measures to protect all wildlife species discussed in this section.